EdPike365-Org/edpike365-blog/content/blog/jenkins-docker-agents/index.md

 - [SonarScanner for Gradle](https://docs.sonarqube.org/9.8/analyzing-source-code/scanners/sonarscanner-for-gradle/)
 - [SonarScanner for .NET](https://docs.sonarqube.org/9.8/analyzing-source-code/scanners/sonarscanner-for-dotnet/)

+???
-We are using the "generic" SonarScanner plugin because it can be run within a docker container and there are run as non-root options.
+We use the "generic" SonarScanner plugin because it can be run within a docker container and there are run as non-root options.

 ### SonarQube Scan Pipeline

 This uses the SonarScanner CLI docker image.
 It normally requires some env vars to set Sonar Server connection information.
-We are using the Jenkins Sonar Plugin, which lets us inject that info using `withSonarQubeEnv`.
+We use the Jenkins Sonar Plugin (above), which lets us inject that info using `withSonarQubeEnv`.

 ```groovy
 pipeline {